 The Bush Temple is comprised of two residences that unite as one FLATS community.
 The historic French Renaissance Revival building on Chicago Avenue was renovated in 2017 and featured 101 apartments, a fitness center with complimentary classes for residents, and a 6th floor roof lounge.
 The Bush Temple lobby is open to the public with work spaces, cozy seating, and interiors that are a nod to the historic building’s usage as the headquarters of the Bush & Gerts Piano Company.
 Ground-level retail is currently occupied by Foxtrot Market and Ingrained, a health food shop.
 The lobby serves as the bridge between historic and contemporary, linking to a brand-new 16-story tower with 129 apartments and roof terrace, lounge, and pool with breathtaking views.

 The Ardus, just a few blocks away, is an old-meets-new apartment building which incorporates a former 1920s warehouse with a glass and steel structure.
 The Ardus features studio and 1 bedroom apartments and 2-bedroom duplex luxury apartments and a gym, rooftop deck and lounge, and lobby with a Heritage Outpost coffee shop.
-Residents of these buildings are welcome to use the amenities at both FLATS® buildings in River North as well as all FLATS® buildings throughout the city.
 Read more about River North on our blog.